dhalsim/the-simplest-bitcoin-book/README.md

 It should have created a file called `dutch-generated.html` in the root folder.

 You can use other tools (like chrome print dialog) to create a PDF file for your language.

+# Licence

+Check the https://github.com/dhalsim/the-simplest-bitcoin-book/blob/main/LICENCE file to check the original licence and my attributions.